sohailshams/fitness-home/README.md

 - **Deletion Confirmation for super user**- If super user click on delete button, then a modal will pop up to confirm if super user is sure to delete the product/plan or not.
 - **Contact** - If user need any information, user has the possibility to contact the store owner by filling contact us form.
 - **Thank You** - If a user sends an enquiry, a thank you message will be shown to the user afterwards.
+- When a user clicks on social media links, user will be redirected to my social media profiles except *youtube*.

 ### Features Left to Implement